kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 36: December 28, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Finished the React section and Started the HTTP/JSON/AJAX section.

+**Thoughts**: Deployed the Robo Friends and learned about HTTP and HTTPS and JSON.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/react-robo-friends/commit/ad20c32bcc91a563d1a7451e71a903a6e6627f30)

+---

 ### Day 35: December 27, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Added some changes to RoboFriends and Reviewed what I learned about React up to this point.